 3. Alistair has been in contact with Graham Chapman.
 Together they will figure out the tech needs for the YM sessions and the Zoom attendance.
 Graham has agreed to be the go-to tech person for YM2021.
 Alistair will monitor the Zoom attendance as the Zoom Assistant Clerk while Anne will be the in-room Assistant Clerk for the YM Clerk.

 4. Alistair will approach the Settlement about borrowing a camera and mic for the Zoom set-up, and checking with Christchuch Mtg about what mic they use.
-YM session is used to working with the usual wireless mics being passed around and that will be continued as well.
+YM in session is used to working with the usual wireless mics being passed around and that will be continued as well.
 Deb will check whether they are included in the Medium Sound System we budgeted for Elm Hall.

 5. At the time of our meeting last night the 2021 Quaker Lecture plans were still quite undecided.
 Patricia has just today heard from Jim Flewitt that Anjum Rahman has expressed a willingness to give the 2021 Quaker Lecture.
 We have been holding a tentative booking reservation for Kauri Hall at El Rancho for a larger attendance public lecture.